intel/llm-on-ray/README.md

 python run_model_infer.py --model_endpoint http://127.0.0.1:8000/custom-model
 ```
-Otherwise, the model configured in `inference/config.py` will be deployed by default, You can add customed models in it as needed.
+Otherwise, all the models configured in `inference/config.py` will be deployed by default.
+If you want to choose a specific model to deploy, you can set env var, "MODEL_TO_SERVE", to your choice.
+You can add customized models in it as needed.

 ## Customize